MatAtBread/AI-UI/guide/extended.md

 In the following sections, we'll meet each of these in detail:

 ## [override](./prototype.md)
-The `override` object allows you to set values for existing attributes in the base tag from which the current is being extended. and define additional attributes and methods on your new tag.
+The `override` object allows you to set values for existing attributes in the base tag from which the current is being extended.
+It's a simple way to say that "I want a new tag like an existing tag, but with some properties (style, src, onclick, etc...) set to a different default value".

 ## [declare](./prototype.md)
-The `decalre` object allows you to declare new attributes and methods on your new tag.
+The `declare` object allows you to declare new attributes and methods on your new tag.
+The AI-UI type won't let you re-declare a property, If you want to give an existing property a new value, you should `override` it instead.

 ## [iterable](./prototype.md)
 The `iterable` object allows you to *iterable attributes* on your new tag.
 These are both primitive attributes _and_ async iterators that automatically yield values when they are assigned to, so (for example) the snippet `div("Hello ", this.userName)` will automatically update the DOM when something executes `myElement.userName = "Joe";`.
 Iterable attributes can primitives or objects, but not functions or symbols, and there some JavaScript caveats around their usage.

+We'll give some examples of using `iterable` later.

 ## [constructed()](./constructed.md)
 The `constructed()` method allows you to create children, or modify any children passed by the tag function call, and carry out specific operations related to your new tag depending on the attributes passed when it is created, before it is placed into the DOM.

 > _Note: Due to [this limitation in TypeScript](https://github.com/microsoft/TypeScript/issues/47599) you should declare the `constructed()` method **after** the others to ensure all the prototypical member types are captured.
-This actually depends on the exact nature of your prototypes, such as whether it contains functions that aren't context free._
+This actually depends on the exact nature of your prototypes, such as whether they contains functions that aren't context free._

 ## [ids](./ids.md)
 The `ids` object associates child DOM Element IDs within your tag with specific tag types, so that a type-aware IDE such as VSCode can correctly prompt you when referencing the children that make up a tag composed of children.
-It's not used at run-time, but simply provides type information to your IDE.
+It's not used at run-time, but simply provides type information to the IDE.

 ## [styles](./styles.md)
 The `styles` string will create specific CSS style rules for your tag.
+This is especiallu useful when your styles are hierarchical or rqeuire pseudo selectors which can't be easily specified in a normal CSSStyleDeclaration.

 All of these members are optional, so the following code works, but your new tag isn't that special - it will behave just like the base `div` tag function.